yashints/yashints.dev/content/posts/2019/12/17/tfjs-wasm.md

 path: '/tfjs-wasm/'
 author: Yaser Adel Mehraban
 date: 2019-12-17
-title: "Tensorflow.js available on WebAssembly backend 🔥"
+title: "Tensorflow.js available on WebAssembly backend \U0001F525"
 popular: true
 tags: [showdev, webdev, tensorflowjs, wasm]
+cover: ./socialpreview.png
 ---

 [Tensorflow.js](https://www.tensorflow.org/js/) is a library which lets you perform machine learning in the browser or in Node.
 It uses the GPU or CPU to do training and calculation, but recently the team have done a great job and brought WebAssembly backend to its ecosystem so that you can perform predictions faster.
 So without further ado, let's deep dive into this greatness.